What every Championship team needs to win promotion to the Premier League

 So, to what they need:

 Leicester will be champions if they win out – they can currently reach 100 points, the most of any team.
-They’ll be guaranteed automatic promotion if they win three of their remaining four games.
+They’ll be guaranteed automatic promotion if they win two of their remaining three games.

 Ipswich will be automatically promoted if they win all three of their remaining matches, while two wins and a draw will be enough if both Leeds and Saints drop a single point.
 As those two clubs play each other on the final day, at least one of them is guaranteed to do so.

-Leeds must first hope the clubs above them slip up and must of course likely beat Southampton on the final day – while Saints’ relevance to the automatic race depends on their games in hand.
+Leeds must first hope the clubs above them slip up and must of course likely beat Southampton on the final day – while Saints’ relevance to the automatic race now requires a perfect finish from themselves and slip-ups from Ipswich and Leeds.

-They beat Preston 3-0 at home on Tuesday 16 April in the first of those and face Leicester away on Tuesday 23 April.
-The latter will of course dictate the Foxes’ own chances of going straight up.

 Playoff drama: who can stay the course?